tpkemme/tacticalwp-theme/README.md

 ### JQuery

 Unlike Foundationpress, TacticalWP does not deregister the version of JQuery that is bundled with the Wordpress core.
 All scripts in TacticalWP that depend on JQuery are working functionally with the core-registered version.
 This reduces the possibility of code conflicts with other Wordpress plugins using JQuery.
-In general, it's best to avoid modifying Wordpress core behavior because it will only cause you problems in the future.
+I believe that it's best not to change any of the core behavior of Wordpress to maximize compatibility.

 ### Scripts